the-monorepo/nexus/packages/resultful/failure/README.md

 } from '@resultful/failure';

-// There are 3 types of 'results' you can create: const successResult = resultful.success('put whatever you want in here'); // Aliases for resultful.success include: resultful.payload resultful.normal
+// There are 3 types of 'results' you can create: const successResult = resultful.createPayload('put whatever you want in here'); // Aliases for resultful.createPayload include: resultful.payload resultful.normal
-const errorResult = resultful.error({
+const errorResult = resultful.createErrorFailure({
   message: 'Really, whatever you want',
 });
-const exceptionResult = resultful.exception(
+const exceptionResult = resultful.createUnknownFailure(
   new Error('Exceptions are recommended to be or at least contain an error'), );
 console.log(successResult.payload, errorResult.error, exceptionResult.exception);